-- Wound Separation: it is rare, but areas along the labioplasty incision can undergo small separation, which may require a period of delayed wound healing or extra wound care.
-A surgical revision may be needed in few instances. - Dog Ears: Sometimes excess cones of tissue can develop, which is not visible during the surgery but can be as the tissue and the scars settle down.
-These can be removed if necessary. - Visible Scars: The scarring from labioplasty is fairly minimal.
-Initially the scars will be visible and they may have a fluted "pie-crust" appearance from the suturing.
+- Wound Separation: it is rare, but areas along the labiaplasty incision can undergo small separation which may require a period of delayed wound healing or extra wound care.
+This is most often seen near the vagina where ethe tissue is very moist and friable.
+A surgical revision may be needed in a few instances. - Dog Ears: Sometimes excess cones of tissue can develop which is not visible during the surgery but can be as the tissue and the scars settle down.
+These can be removed if necessary. - Visible Scars: The scarring from labiaplasty is fairly minimal.
+Initially the scars will be visible, and they may have a fluted "pie crust" appearance from the suturing.
 Over time, these do settle quite a bit and become almost undetectable.
-Rarely do they need any kind of surgical touch-up. - Bleeding: Bleeding can occur in rare cases and even rarer is it necessary for any kind of surgical intervention. - Infection: Infection in this area is highly unlikely, given the fact that the blood supply is very rich.
-Nonetheless, all precautions are undertaken to prevent this complication with administering antibiotics after the surgery and good, clean sterile technique during the surgery.
-If an infection should occur, additional wound care may be necessary and even in the rare case, a surgical revision may need to be undertaken. - Chronic Discomfort: This is an unusual issue, rarely encountered.
+Rarely do they need any kind of surgical touch-up. - Bleeding: Bleeding can occur in rare cases and even rare is it necessary for any kind of surgical intervention. - Infections: Infection in this area is highly unlikely, given the fact that the blood supply is very rich.
+Nonetheless, all precautions are undertaken to prevent this complication with clean sterile technique during the surgery.
+If an infection should occur, additional wound care may be necessary, oral antibiotics, and even in the rare case, a surgical revision may need to be undertaken. - Chronic Discomfort: This is an unusual issue, rarely encountered.
 If this occurs, it might need a minor surgical revision. - Sutures: Most surgical sutures do dissolve after some time.
-On the rare occasion, Dr. Pautler may need to remove a suture or a knot that is irritating and not dissolving properly.

-- Firmness: Excessive firmness can occur after any surgery due to scar tissue.
+On the rare occasion, Dr. Pautler may need to remove a suture or a knot that is irritating and not dissolving properly. - Firmness: Excessive firmness can occur after any surgery due to scar tissue.
 The occurrence of this is highly unpredictable.
-Additional treatment, including surgery, may be necessary if this unusual complication should occur. - Asymmetry: Factors such as skin tone and fatty deposits may occur and may render the results of a labioplasty asymmetry.
-Most patients are asymmetric to begin with and sometimes complete symmetry is impossible to achieve.
-Additional surgery may be necessary in some certain cases where there is asymmetry.
+Additional treatment, including surgery, may be necessary if this unusual complication should occur.

+• Asymmetry: Factors such as skin tone and fatty deposits may occur and may render the results of a labioplasty asymmetric.
+Most patients are asymmetric to begin with and sometimes completely symmetry is impossible to achieve. completely symmetry is impossible to achieve.
+Initials